-One of the most important elements of tooth care happens at home.
+One of the most important elements of oral care happens at home.
 Brushing and flossing properly, along with regular dental checkups, can help prevent tooth decay and gum disease, resulting in improved health and self-esteem.

 The mission of the WDA Foundation Smile Program is to provide underprivileged children, adults and seniors with the supplies needed to put them on the right track for good oral health.
 To this end, the foundation will provide qualifying non-profit organizations with toothbrushes and toothpaste to be distributed to at-risk populations.

 The program is by application only.
 The Smile Program is administered by the WDA Foundation.